Corinth

 Corinth Canal

-The Corinth Canal is a six-kilometre waterway connecting the Aegean Sea and the Ionian Sea.
-Every year over 10,000 boats and cruise ships sail down the canal as not to navigate 400 km around Greece to get from one ocean to the other.
+The Corinth Canal is a 6-kilometre (3.7-mile) waterway connecting the Aegean Sea and the Ionian Sea.
+Every year over 10,000 boats and cruise ships sail down the canal as not to navigate 400 kilometres (248 miles) around Greece to get from one ocean to the other.

 The present-day canal was built between 1881 and 1893 and is one of the most significant constructions made by man; however, it was planned many centuries earlier, when the Roman emperor Nero began excavating the land during the first century AD.

-Unfortunately, the 23-meters-wide canal is now too narrow for most modern cruise ships.
+Unfortunately, the 23-meters-wide (75 feet) canal is now too narrow for most modern cruise ships.

 Corinth is also well-known for its ancient city, now an impressive archaeological site.
 The ancient town was once one of the most important centres of Greece, and some of its most magnificent landmarks are still standing like the Apollo Temple, erected in 550 BC.